Updated and reposted on 8/11/21

 - If you are a UW employee working on site at a UW location, discuss options for time away from work with your supervisor.
-You will be contacted by UW HR to discuss your leave and pay options.
+You will be contacted by UW HR about your leave and pay options.

-- If you are a student with in-person classes, discuss alternative assignment options with your instructor(s) as needed.
+- If you are a student, discuss alternative assignment options with your instructor(s) as needed.

 - If you are a student living on campus, contact Residential Life staff to assist you with your quarantine.